MatteoPM/481-Assignment/README.md

 Steps:
 1. Click the user button on the top-right
 2. Click the notifications button.
 3. View the notifications.
-Click on each of the filter buttons to see that category of notification.
+Click on each of the filter buttons (Chat, Group, Event) to see that category of notification.
 Click back on All.
 4. Dismiss the first notification by swiping it left.
 5. Dismiss the rest by clicking the "Clear All" buttona and clicking "Confirm".